SuperPower

 SuperPower is a 2002 political simulation computer game.
-SuperPower was designed by GolemLabs and published by DreamCatcher Interactive, debuting on March 28, 2002 for Microsoft Windows.
+The game was designed by GolemLabs and published by DreamCatcher Interactive, debuting on March 28, 2002, for Microsoft Windows.
 SuperPower 2 was released in 2004.
 SuperPower 3 was released in 2022.

 Gameplay

 The start of play is set during the first week of January 1997, with the player assuming the role of the newly appointed leader of one of 140 controllable nations.
 Players are given complete command over their nation from the use of thermonuclear weapons, to the level of taxes, to what kind of government is in control, to sending secret service operatives to conduct covert missions.
 SuperPower has two different game modes; scenarios and freeplay.